Rule 5101:4-4-31 | Food assistance: anticipating income.

 (9) Applying any excess shelter cost

 Subtract the excess shelter cost up to the maximum amount allowed (unless the assistance group is entitled to the full amount of its excess shelter expenses) from the assistance group's monthly income after all other applicable deductions.
-Assistance groups not subject to the shelter limitation shall have the full amount exceeding fifty per cent of their adjusted income subtracted.
+Assistance groups not subject to the shelter limitation are to have the full amount exceeding fifty per cent of their adjusted income subtracted.
 The assistance group's net monthly income has been determined.

 (T) What is the rounding technique used when calculating monthly income?